-There will be fourteen optional questions on this paper, one of which will contain passages for comment.
-Candidates will be required to answer any four questions.
+There are fourteen optional questions on this paper, one of which contains passages for comment.
+Candidates are required to answer any four questions.
 The breakdown of the paper is as follows:

-- The comment question will contain eight short texts (gobbets), two from each gospel.
-Candidates should state the context of any four gobbets (but not rewrite the story) and then comment on points of interest (religious, historical, political or social) or difficulties that arise from that text. - There will be at least two questions on the paper directly concerned with each gospel. - There will be five further questions on main gospel issues and themes.
+- The comment question contains eight short texts (gobbets), two from each gospel.
+Candidates should state the context of any four gobbets (but not rewrite the story) and then comment on points of interest (religious, historical, political or social) or difficulties that arise from that text. - There are at least two questions on the paper directly concerned with each gospel. - There are five further questions on main gospel issues and themes.